 Participants are shown 3 to 4 matching products/services at the same time.
-Each product/service will list different attributes, such as size, colour, features, durability, etc.
+Each product/service will list different attributes, such as size, color, features, durability, etc.

 The participant must choose only 1 product/service in it, and they mustn’t give you the reason for their choice.
 They would have to repeat this test multiple times, and each time the product attributes would be scrambled, and they had to reselect the product.

-The result will give enough data to analyse which properties are preferred and what their essential values are.
+The result will give enough data to analyze which properties are preferred and what their essential values are.

 From this information, you can quickly determine which price range is preferred and what pricing strategy is most fitted to your business.

 In totals, there’re 10 strategies, yet only these 3 pricing strategies are the most popular for B2B.
 Let’s discover why they’re used that much!

 The Cost-plus-pricing strategy is the simplest and easiest to implement of the three pricing in B2B marketing strategies introduced in the article.

 Instead of having to analyze and conduct hours of surveys about the market or competitor, as a business owner, you can quickly come up with a price without wasting time or effort!

 The way to do it is straightforward.
 You just need to set the price based on the following formula: